mojotech/situation-room/README.md

 Copy the `.env.sample` file to `.env` and set the sample enviroment variables to your preferred settings.

+Situation Room now uses [go modules](https://github.com/golang/go/wiki/Modules) for dependency management via the `go.mod` and `go.sum` files.

-Next install all the app dependencies:
+First install all the app dependencies:

 ```bash
 $ go get ./...
 ```

+In the future, when adding new dependencies, you can just add your `require` statements to any `*.go` source file, and go modules will install the required dependency the next time a build command is run.

 If you want to use [gin][2] for app live-reloading while you develop, you can use the following.